daviddalpiaz/bsl/nonparametric-regression.md

 ## k-Nearest Neighbors

-We'll start with **k-nearest neighbors** which is possibly a more intuitive procedure than linear models.
+We'll start with **k-nearest neighbors** which is possibly a more intuitive procedure than linear models.^[We chose to start with linear regression because most students in STAT 432 should already be familiar.]

 If our goal is to estimate the mean function,